 - Go to RaceChrono > Settings and tap the ‘Add camera’ button.

-- Both internal and GoPro cameras are used for video recording as default, but you can disable either of the cameras from the camera preferences boxes.
+- Both internal and GoPro cameras are used for video recording as default.
+You can disable either of the cameras from the camera preferences boxes.
 You can also change your GoPro resolution and FPS settings.

 - Tap the ‘Record video’ button on right side of the screen to start recording video.
 Your GoPro action camera should start video recording immediately.
 Same button (or ‘Stop recording’ button) will also stop the video recording.

-- The video files will appear as “missing” in the session video list, as they cannot be downloaded while recording.
+- The video files will appear as “placeholders” in your session’s video list, as they cannot be downloaded while recording.
 After recording your session and its videos, the next step is to copy the video files over to your phone, or download directly from your session’s video list.
 For GoPro 5 and later, you will need to connect to your camera again from your session’s video list, in order to resolve the video file names that have been recorded.

 - Make sure you have recently paired your camera with your phone using the official GoPro app.
 The pairing might have been lost since the previous time you user the official app, so re-pairing might fix your issues.